 The honey and coffee combination is a powerful one.

 I’m sure you already know that coffee is rich in antioxidants, so the two combined are HEALTH BOMB.

 Okay, so we know coffee with honey conveys some potential health benefits.
 But if you’re a coffee lover, you’re probably just as interested in how it makes your coffee taste.
 It would hardly be worth ruining your morning brew for a few trace vitamins and minerals.

-Compared with white sugar, honey has a much stronger flavour.
+Compared with white sugar, honey has a much stronger flavor.
 So it certainly has the potential to clash with the taste and aroma of coffee.
-That said, according to coffee researcher and author Isabelle Mani SanMax, it also has the potential to blend harmoniously with the flavour of your coffee, maybe even bringing out pleasant notes you didn’t expect (4).
+That said, according to coffee researcher and author Isabelle Mani SanMax, it also has the potential to blend harmoniously with the flavor of your coffee, maybe even bringing out pleasant notes you didn’t expect (4).

 Honey, brown sugar, and other sweeteners, for instance, can add anything from caramel to vegetal notes in the cup.

 When it comes right down to it, whether you like honey in you coffee is a matter of personal taste.
 Fortunately, there are almost as many kinds of honey as there are varietals of coffee.
 So don’t give up if you don’t love the first coffee and honey combination you try.
 You can experiment with different roast levels, origins, and varietals of coffee paired with raw or regular honeys from different flowers.